Begging: Beggar characteristics

 According to a 2025 study, begging appears to follow rational economic models.
-Economist who tracked hundreds of panhandlers at Metrorail stations in Washington, DC. found "onsistent with a simple model of profit-maximizing panhandling... that panhandlers solicit more actively when they compete, when they have more human capital, and when passersby are more numerous and responsive to solicitation."
+Economist who tracked hundreds of panhandlers at Metrorail stations in Washington, DC, found "consistent with a simple model of profit-maximizing panhandling... that panhandlers solicit more actively when they compete, when they have more human capital, and when passersby are more numerous and responsive to solicitation."

 Use of funds

 A man on the street of Moscow asks for money for alcoholic drinks.

-A 2002 study of 54 panhandlers in Toronto reported that of a median monthly income of $638 Canadian dollars (CAD) – those interviewed spent a median of $200 on food and $192 on alcohol, tobacco and illegal drugs.
+A 2002 study of 54 panhandlers in Toronto reported that of a median monthly income of C$638 – those interviewed spent a median of $200 on food and $192 on alcohol, tobacco and illegal drugs.
 The Fraser Institute criticized this study, citing problems with potential exclusion of lucrative forms of begging and the unreliability of reports from the panhandlers who were polled in the study.

 In North America, panhandling money is widely reported to support substance abuse and other addictions.
 For example, outreach workers in downtown Winnipeg, Manitoba, Canada, surveyed that city's panhandling community and determined that approximately three-quarters use some of the donated money to buy tobacco products, while two-thirds buy solvents or alcohol.

 Because of concerns that people begging on the street may use the money to support alcohol or drug abuse, some advise those wishing to give to beggars to give gift cards or vouchers for food or services, and not cash.
 Some shelters also offer business cards with information on the shelter's location and services, which can be given in lieu of cash.

+Forced begging

+In the situation of forced begging, the beggar does not keep the money they collect, and is instead forced to hand it over to the person who is exploiting them.
+Forced begging can take several forms.
+In some cases, children are abducted from their families by organized criminal groups to be used for begging, and in other cases, their parents rent them out to be used as beggars, or their own parents force them to beg.
+Well-meaning donors who give money to the beggars are unaware that they are helping perpetuate a cycle of exploitation and that the beggars do not get to use the money they collect.

+In 2016, police in India estimated that as many as 300,000 children were victims of forced begging at the hands of human traffickers.
+In extreme cases, the children are mutilated to make them appear more sympathetic to passerby and in turn more likely to give them money.

+Organized crime groups that traffic children for begging sometimes target religious shrines as sites to use their victims as beggars.
+In other cases, teachers at religious schools force students to beg instead of charging them tuition.

+While people who are forced to beg fail to bring in as much money as expected to satisfy their trafficker, they can be subject to violence and abuse.
+Prosecution of traffickers for forced begging is rare, and can often last years.